great tastes. great stories.

 method

 1. Go through the lentils, checking for any stones.
 Put in a large pan, with the water and bring to the boil.
-Turn the heat down, leave to simmer for 40 minutes.
+Turn the heat down, leave to simmer for 20 minutes while you caramelise the onions.

 2. Place the extra virgin olive oil in a frying pan on a medium to low heat.
 Add the sliced onions and stir occasionally for 10 minutes until they are a light caramel colour and soft.